Webinar will be presented on Thursday, April 9, 12:00 PM

 Use this url to bookmark or link to Be the Helper Webinar Series—Support Ohio’s Remote Learning with Quality Content from INFOhio: Early Learners Go Digital (Ages 3-5): https://www.infohio.org/campus/webinars/recordings/item/lwi20200409.

-Emily Rozmus is an INFOhio Instructional Team Specialist.
-She has worked in education for 25 years, first as a secondary English teacher, and then as a district librarian.
+Emily Rozmus has worked in education for nearly 30 years, first as a secondary English teacher and district librarian before starting at INFOhio in 2013.
 Emily has developed district growth plans, integrated technology, created instruction for information literacy, fostered teacher development, and worked on teams to implement curriculum.
-At INFOhio, she focuses on helping educators use INFOhio resources to improve early learning.
-She also works to share research and best practices for helping students be better readers of INFOhio's digital text.
+At INFOhio, she focuses on developing training and outreach to support the use of INFOhio's quality instructional materials in teaching and learning.

 To bookmark this item, save this URL: